sergioburdisso/pyss3/docs/user_guide/ss3-classifier.rst

 Note that using the *confidence vectors* in this hierarchy of blocks, it is quite straightforward for SS3 to visually justify the classification if different blocks of the input are colored in relation to their values.

-.. note::  This characteristic is exploited by the PySS3's "live test" tool to create the interactive visualizations.
+.. note::  This characteristic is exploited by the PySS3's :ref:`live-test` tool to create the interactive visualizations.
 This tool can be used to monitor and analyze what the model is actually learning.
 You can check out the online live test demos available `here <http://tworld.io/ss3>`__ (both were created following the :ref:`tutorials <tutorials>`).

 Additionally, the classification is also incremental as long as the **summary operator** for the highest level block (:math:`\oplus_1`, for this example) can be computed incrementally ---which is the case for most common aggregation operations such as addition, multiplication, maximum, etc.